francesco-allera/laravel-molisana/README.md

 Practicing more advanced notions of Laravel (blade with if, for, while, foreach, include, yield).

-Recreate a page routing from La Molisana pastas.
+Recreate a page routing based on La Molisana site.